giveApproval

 The giveApproval

 method approves Symphony to spend tokens on behalf of the user.
 This approval is necessary before executing swaps with non-native tokens.
+You can now override the approval amount for custom strategies.

 Signature